meganyyu/Prolific/README.md

 ### Database structure

 **Firebase Cloud Firestore** is a [document-oriented database](https://firebase.google.com/docs/firestore/data-model) that works well with [hierarchical structures](https://firebase.google.com/docs/firestore/data-model#hierarchical-data) and is ideal for storing large collections of small documents.
+It can synchronize data between devices in real-time, which makes it good for building reactive apps.

 **How it works**
 * Data stored in documents, which are organized into collections